pipedrive/client-php/docs/Api/ProductsApi.md

 $user_id = 56; // int | If supplied, only products owned by the given user will be returned
 $filter_id = 56; // int | The ID of the filter to use
 $ids = array(56); // int[] | An array of integers with the IDs of the products that should be returned in the response
-$first_char = 'first_char_example'; // string | If supplied, only products whose name starts with the specified letter will be returned (case insensitive)
+$first_char = 'first_char_example'; // string | If supplied, only products whose name starts with the specified letter will be returned (case-insensitive)
 $get_summary = True; // bool | If supplied, the response will return the total numbers of products in the `additional_data.summary.total_count` property
 $start = 0; // int | Pagination start
 $limit = 56; // int | Items shown per page